T-bond/secure-webapp-2021/parser/README.md

 When used as a component for a web application, the parser may write gif files to a randomized path enabling parallel serving of multiple requests.
 This however is up to the backend development team.

-# Buffer overflow protection

-We configured cmake to use the `-fstack-protector-all` g++ flag for C++ compilation (to harden the application against buffer overflow exploits).

-If experiencing performance issues, we recommend building with the `-fstack-protector` flag instead (this flag only adds a guard variable to functions classified vulnerable).

 # Project structure

 - `.idea/`: CLion project files.
-- `doc/`: Any documentation files not featured in the root directory of the parser for a quick review (contains the official CIFF and CAFF specifications).
+- `doc/`: Any documentation files not featured in the root directory of the parser for a quick review (contains the official CIFF and CAFF specifications and a screenshot of the fuzzing process).
 - `examples/`: sample CIFF inputs and GIF outputs
 - `lib/`: external libraries (third party)
 - `include/`: parser libraryheader files
 - `src/`: source files
 - `main.cpp`: a short demo program validating a CAFF file and transforming it into a GIF file (see the "Run steps" section for usage details)
 - `CMakeLists.txt`: cmake project file
+- `README.md`: readme file
-- `README.md, SampleOutputs.md`: readme file + sample outputs on the test CAFF files
+- `SampleOutputs.md`: sample outputs on the test CAFF files + a screenshot of the
 - `.gitignore`

-# Source and header files

 ### CIFF parser
 `include/parser/CIFF.hpp, include/parser/CIFF.cpp`